petedavisdev/petedavis.dev/_notes/stackedit.md

  - You can keep notes in separate repos, alongside the projects they relate to.
  - Your notes can be shared depending on who has access to your repo.

-Initially I tried jus
-A good note taking workflow should minimise the time between having an idea and recording it.
-You don't want to navigate to the correct repo, branch, folder, file, switch to edit mode, and write a commit message every time you have an idea!
+Initially I tried taking notes directly on GitHub, but it was way too laborious.
+You have to navigate to the correct repo > branch > folder, file, switch to edit mode, and write a commit message every time you have an idea!

 ## StackEdit to the rescue!